Chat with us, powered by LiveChat

 The Capricious Role of Impurity in Pumps with Hydraulic Vane

-Hydraulic fluid contamination is one of the major reasons for hydraulic vane pump failure, mostly due to the entry of particulates as well as water and chemicals within it.
-For instance, dirt particles, metallic shavings, and other loose waste materials can cause abrasion on the vanes and stator leading to premature wear out of these parts.
-Notably, even the tiniest quantity of solid contaminants that infiltrate this system may lead to a considerable decrease in its life span usually resulting in substantial costs aimed at repair or replacement.
+Hydraulic fluid contamination is one of the major reasons for hydraulic vane pump failure, mostly due to the entry of particulates as well as water, and chemicals within it.
+For instance, dirt particles, metallic shavings, and other loose waste materials can cause abrasion on the vanes and stator, leading to premature wear out of these parts.
+Notably, even the tiniest quantity of solid contaminants that infiltrate this system may lead to a considerable decrease in its life span, usually resulting in substantial costs aimed at repair or replacement.

 Emulsification occurs when water contaminates the oil; this drastically reduces lubrication effectiveness.
 Water presence not only corrodes metal surfaces but also further lowers fluid viscosity while weakening film strength between moving components.
-Typically, hydraulic fluids should contain safe amounts below 200 ppm for water content but surpassing this point could result in serious operational problems.
+Typically, hydraulic fluids should contain safe amounts below 200 ppm for water content, but surpassing this point could result in serious operational problems.

 Chemical impurities may result from heat degradation of fluids or contact with incompatible materials, causing sludge formation and varnish deposits.
 These can block passages, leading to reduced efficiency and requiring new hydraulic oils and significant maintenance work.